IGIfeanyichukwu/cpbarjs/README.md

-# Cpbar.js
+# Cyprobar

 #### _...library for circular progress bars_

-Cpbar.js is a light-weight javascript library that provides you a seamless way of creating circular progress bars.
+Cyprobar is a light-weight javascript library that provides you a seamless way of creating circular progress bars.

 ## Installation